qdrant/landing_page/qdrant-landing/content/documentation/tutorials/customer-support-cohere-airbyte.md

 Airbyte is an open-source data integration platform that helps you replicate your data in your warehouses, lakes, and databases.
 You can install it on your infrastructure and use it to load the data into Qdrant.
-The installation process for Oracle Cloud is described in the [official documentation](https://docs.airbyte.com/deploying-airbyte/on-oci-vm).
+The installation process for AWS EC2 is described in the [official documentation](https://docs.airbyte.com/deploying-airbyte/on-aws-ec2).
 Please follow the instructions to set up your own instance.

 #### Setting up the connection